5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_UsingCAMARAAPIs.md

   </tr>
 </table>

+{: .warning }
+There are some limitations as the information on the exact device and application server may not be known beforehand or may change in the course between making the booking and using the network resources.
+The mechanisms defined in **Dedicated Networks API** and **QoS Booking and Assignment** are more appropriate for this case.

 ### How to book QoS once already at the location?

 All the mechanisms described above would allow the booking of QoS when already at the location.
 However, the <b><a href="../CAMARA_QoSProvisioning.html">QoS Provisioning API</a></b> and <b><a href="../CAMARA_QualityonDemand.html">Quality on Demand API</a></b> are particularly targetted to this scenario given it is not possible to define the service area in which they are applicable beforehand.
+If the booking is done at the location it is also assumed that the exact devices are known, therefore any of the mechanisms described above would be suitable.

 ### How to book QoS for a known device?